 How to connect

 Start up the terminal of your choice (for Windows users, a very popular choice is PuTTY), and connect (ssh) to firstname.lastname@example.org (US server, east coast), email@example.com (EU server, London), or to firstname.lastname@example.org (AU server, Sydney) via port 22 (SSH).
-Be sure to check the RSA and ECDSA public key fingerprints when connecting to ensure you’re where you’re supposed to be:
+Be sure to check the various SSH public key fingerprints when connecting to ensure you’re where you’re supposed to be: